Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ![](/research/Images/Tableau_2020_Rank.jpg)

-Also, the Gartner Magic Quadrant for selected business intelligence 2020 update shows that the evolution of [Tableau](https://exceleratorbi.com.au/extract-numerical-data-points-from-an-image/) from 2015 to 2020 with an amazing progress and placed on the top of the pool with Microsoft power BI and other popular tools.
+The Gartner Magic Quadrant for selected business intelligence 2020 update shows the evolution of [Tableau](https://exceleratorbi.com.au/extract-numerical-data-points-from-an-image/) from 2015 to 2020 with considerable progress and placed on the top of the pool with Microsoft power BI and other popular tools.

 ![](/research/Images/Tableau_Ranking.png)

-From the above three figure, we can easily understand that why Tableau is a popular BI tool.
-As we can see from the animation within 5 years, Tableau shows an amazing progress in the BI industry and now it is the second most used tool next to microsoft power BI.

 #### Tableau success stories of Enterprises
- Digital transformation is now seen as a key strategic initiative and business intelligence tools have evolved to help companies make       the most of their data investments.
+Today digital transformation is as a key strategic initiative and business intelligence tools have evolved to help companies make the most of their data.
 Below we listed a few success stories of [enterprises](https://www.tableau.com/learn/articles/business-intelligence-examples) using tableau as their BI platform

   - **HelloFresh**: centralized digital marketing reporting to increase conversions
   -  **Coca-Cola**: Bottling Company maximized operational efficiency